cgwire/kitsu/docs/getting-started-production/README.md

 Other files like `.pdf`, `.zip`, `.rar`, `.ma` or `.mb` however, they need to be downloaded to be reviewed.

-If you have defined a **FPS** for the production, Kitsu conforms to the uploaded video to this FPS.
+If you have defined an **FPS** for the production, Kitsu conforms to the uploaded video to this FPS.

 Otherwise, the video is compressed to 1080P and 30mbits/sec.